filangelos/Optics/README.md

 // abstract set function
 let inline set lens = snd lens
 ```
+> note that the `inline` keyword is used in order to keep the definition generic
+> and not let the compiler infere the type, the first time we call any of the functions
+> use this [reference](http://blog.2mas.xyz/constraints-in-fsharp/) if not clear.
 Now we can define a `Lens` for each property of Record and just by defining
 a new top-level-function `let fooGetter = Optics.get <Record>.<Lens>` and `let fooSetter = Optics.set <Record>.<Lens>`
 we have our functionally clean `get` and `set` functions ready. <br>